Information that all Chiropractors should know about auto claims

 Police Reports and Property Damage

 Get copies of the police report, vehicle photos and property damage estimates.
 The opposing side’s expert medical providers review them, why shouldn’t you?
 YOU should have everything the defense expert is going to have – otherwise you are at a disadvantage.
-A jury is more likely to believe the expert who has looked at everything available.
+A jury is more likely to believe the expert who has looked at everything available, than one who has only seen the patient.

 First-Party Insurance (PIP vs. HI)